ibrahimmkhalid/ultralytics/docs/en/modes/track.md

 ## Features at a Glance

-Ultralytics YOLO extends its object detection features to provide robust and versatile object tracking:
+SFDT_Ibrahim YOLO extends its object detection features to provide robust and versatile object tracking:

 - **Real-Time Tracking:** Seamlessly track objects in high-frame-rate videos.
 - **Multiple Tracker Support:** Choose from a variety of established tracking algorithms.